arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

     "xxis is a xxst Do xou xxxee  NAATm8c9hVQ="

-Note that the hash is based on a random secrect that is different for each run.
+Note that the hash is based on a random secret that is different for each run.
 This avoids dictionary attacks.

-If you need reproducable results, i.e. hashes that do not change between different runs of *arangodump*, you need to specify a secret as seed, a number which must not be `0`.
+If you need reproducible results, i.e. hashes that do not change between different runs of *arangodump*, you need to specify a secret as seed, a number which must not be `0`.